devnull-cz/unix-linux-prog-in-c-labs/2025/labs-2025-10-05/assignments.md

 to see the linker options used to build the binary.
 Compile the program using the `-c` compiler option and `ld`, using the options from the `-###` run.
 Try to reduce the set of linker options to minimum (so that the program still runs).

+Who manages to build a program which runs but crashes, wins.

 ## runtime path vs. library search path

 - write two dynamic libraries, `liba.so` and `libb.so`, and a program `prog` (compiled from `main.c`)